Did you know that Magnum XL-200 at Cedar Point got its name from the show, “Magnum P.I?”

 The train then goes up a 157-foot camelback hill, going towards the first tunnel.

-Here it curves to the left toward the beach and then left again into another tunnel.
+Magnum goes left toward the beach, then left again into another tunnel.

-The train then goes over seven airtime hills and a third tunnel into a mid-course brake run.
+After that, the train goes over seven airtime hills and into a third tunnel before reaching a mid-course brake run.

-Afterwards it turns left and goes back over the walkway to Cedar Point Shores.
-After a left turn, it enters a brake run, followed by a 90-degree right turn back into the station.
+You’ll then go to the left as you go back over the walkway to Cedar Point Shores.
+Following a left turn, you’ll enter the final brake run that’s followed by a 90-degree right turn back into the station.

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!